Our Services

 Helpful Resources

-Pediatricians assess toddler sleep by taking a detailed history of bedtime routines, night wakings, naps, and sleep environment, performing a physical exam for issues like enlarged tonsils or restless legs, and reviewing sleep logs or questionnaires, with specialized testing such as actigraphy or sleep studies if needed.
-Good sleep supports brain development, mood regulation, and immunity, and identifying problems early can prevent developmental delays and family stress.
+Pediatricians evaluate toddler sleep problems through a detailed history of bedtime routines, night wakings, naps, and sleep environment.
+They perform a physical exam checking for enlarged tonsils or restless legs, review sleep logs and questionnaires, and may order actigraphy or a sleep study when needed.
+Healthy sleep supports brain development, mood regulation, and immunity in toddlers, so identifying issues early helps prevent developmental delays, behavioral problems, and family stress.

 Good sleep is vital for your child's growth, mood, and learning.
 Yet toddlers often wake up during the night, leaving parents and little ones frustrated.
 If your child's sleep struggles continue despite good routines, it may be time to see a pediatrician.
 This guide explains how a doctor evaluates pediatric sleep problems and offers practical ideas—including safe sleep aids for toddlers who wake up—to help everyone rest better.